If spring fever has you itching to get outside and jumpstart a new exercise routine, you may want to think about recruiting a buddy to tag along.

 Even if a new activity is uncomfortable because of a learning curve, it’ll be easier to give it a go when you have a friend by your side who is ready to face a new challenge with you.

 According to the National Institute on Aging, social isolation continues to be a risk factor for morbidity and mortality in older adults, contributing to everything from high blood pressure to depression.
+This has likely increased in the age of Covid.

 While exercise alone can help combat age-related physical and mental illness, so, too, can social relationships reinforce good health outcomes.